greenm01/vb4x/docs/vb4x_specs.md

 Escorted assets and Troop Transports are screened behind the Task Force during combat operations and do not take damage.

 Starbases do not join or fight alongside a Task Force.
-If an enemy fleet has orders to bombard, invade, or blitz a colony, and there are no defensive space assets present, the Starbase will battle the enemy solo in accrodance with Section 5.4.

 ## 5\.3 Retreat